 If mediation is not appropriate, then the District Judge or Magistrates will say what is to happen next.
 You will each usually file statements explaining your situation and saying what you want to happen.

 Often, an officer of CAFCASS (Children And Family Court Advisory And Support Service) will be asked to see the children and you and file a report.
 It often takes about 3-4 months for the report, usually making recommendations regarding the arrangements for the children.
 It often takes about 3-4 months for the report to be ready.

 A further date will be set for the Judge to consider whether the case is ready for trial and give further directions if necessary.
-Eventually a date will be set for the case to be heard.
+A date will be set for the case to be dealt with by the court.
 The whole process from beginning to end can take many months.
 A solicitor’s help will usually be necessary.

-The Court may make orders with regard to residence, contact or other issues.
+The Court may make orders about child arrangements, contact or other issues.
 However, under the Children Act, the Court is not supposed to make orders as a matter of routine, but only if it is really necessary.

 The main factor influencing the Court during proceedings will be the child’s welfare.
-You may find it helpful to see the Welfare Checklist to which the Court and the officer of CAFCASS will refer when considering the issues.
+You may find it helpful to look at the Welfare Checklist to which the Court and the officer of CAFCASS will refer when considering the issues.